 Figure 14: Location of fish sampling stations in the Port of Durban.
-Yellow pins = control sites, green pins = impact sites, black pins = additional sampling sites that will be included after the construction of the Berth to monitor recovery of the sandbank.
+Yellow pins = control sites, green pins = impact sites, black pins = additional sampling sites that will be included after the construction of the berths to monitor sandbank recovery.

 8.2.2 Statistical Analyses